shajra/nix-project/README.md

 If you call `dependencies-upgrade` (no arguments needed) it will upgrade all of this project's dependencies, which are specified in the [./nix/sources.json](./nix/sources.json) file.
 And similarly, if you call `docs-generate` (again with no arguments) all the Org-mode files will be re-evaluated and re-exported to GFM files.

-If you want to scaffold a new project with these scripts, you can create a new directory, go into it, and invoke the following `nix` call:
+If you want to scaffold a new project with these scripts set up similarly, you can create a new directory, go into it, and invoke the following `nix` call:

 ```shell
 nix run \